0install/docs/docs/packaging/templates.md

 ## .NET

 [Packaging .NET libraries](examples/dotnet-lib.md)
-: This tutorial explains how to create feeds for a .NET application with a dependency on a .NET library using the Publishing Tools.
+: This tutorial explains how to create feeds for a .NET application with a dependency on a .NET library using 0publish-gui.

 ## Python